Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% and both parameters have clear descriptions.
-The tool description adds no additional meaning beyond what the schema already provides, meeting the baseline expectation.
+Schema coverage is 100% with clear parameter descriptions.
+The tool description adds minimal extra meaning ('autonomous', 'Pro') beyond the schema, meeting the baseline expectation.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.